blueag8/Sidetrack/README.md

 	The photos used in this site were obtained from the duo.
 	Professional photography by Henk De Weerd

 	Background image on the performances page only has been used from a third party with credit to https://www.pexels.com/photo/acoustic-guitar-gerritt-tisdale-guitar-martin-guitar-938489

-	Treble Clef image using code on About page from: http://www.codetable.net/decimal/119070
+	Treble Clef image using code on About page from: (decided to not use) http://www.codetable.net/decimal/119070

     Images resized and converted to PNG thanks to: https://tinyjpg.com/

     Copyright Symbol
     https://webmasters.stackexchange.com/questions/29682/how-do-i-add-the-copyright-symbol-to-my-webpage

 ## Acknowledgements

 Mentor